FAQ

 What is sports rehab?
 How does it differ from physical therapy?

 Sports rehab is high-level care that bridges the gap between physical therapy and performance training.
 Instead of just getting you back to baseline, we work together to form an individualized plan so you can return to your sport stronger than before you were injured; We improve your threshold so that you are more resilient in strenuous situations.
-We also continue past the point of recovery to prevent future injury and build on that foundation to get you to your goals.
+This prevents future injury and builds on your foundation to get you to your goals.

 What does Go For It treat?

-I treat most post-surgery or sports related injuries including:
+I treat most post-surgery and sports related injuries including:

 What sports experience do you have?